Bill Ryusaki Hawaiian Kenpo Karate

 “I started working with Mariano Tiwanak, a famous Hawaiian boxer who also trained in Kenpo karate, explained Master Bill Ryusaki.
 “That was my introduction to Kenpo”.

 Following college Bill Ryusaki moved to California where he met and trained with and taught for Ed Parker, John Leione and Edwin Tibayan.
 While maintaining his father’s roots in Shotokan, Bill began incorporating elements of Kenpo and Judo into his own style of fighting, which eventually became known as Hawaiian Kenpo.

-During the 70′s & 80′s Master Ryusaki’s karate fighting teams were virtually unstoppable.
-Today he continues to train and teach his unique style of martial arts.
+During the 70′s & 80′s Master Bill Ryusaki had karate fighting teams that were virtually unstoppable.
+Today Bill Ryusaki continues to train and teach his unique style of martial arts.
 With more than 200 schools worldwide his students continue along the path Bill paved decades earlier.

 “We are Kenpo at heart, however, we are always evolving and accept any style into our system,” Says Master Bill Ryusaki.